-Explore Pennsylvania's Grand Canyon, officially named Pine Creek Gorge, including hiking trails, vistas, overlooks, waterfalls, backcountry campsites, backpacking trails, and more by using our guide below which was crafted by locals to the area (us - MyHikes)!
+Explore Pennsylvania's Grand Canyon, officially named Pine Creek Gorge, including hiking trails, vistas, overlooks, waterfalls, backcountry campsites, backpacking trails, and more by using our guide below which was crafted by locals to the area (Dave from MyHikes!)

 Be sure to click additional links provided here to explore hundreds of miles of more trails nearby that we did not include in this list!

 Please note that the term "PA Grand Canyon" comprises of several different places as listed below from north to south:

 The PA Grand Canyon is a beautiful location near Wellsboro, PA and in the middle of rural Pennsylvania.
 However, the PA Wilds has plenty of other places to explore like the following locations:

 The West Rim Trail at Tioga State Forest near Wellsboro, PA is one of Pennsylvania's best and most popular backpacking trails at just over 30-miles long.
 This trail boasts some of the best views of the PA Grand Canyon and runs very close to a service road within the state forest, which gives day-hikers easy access to different sections of the trail as well.
 Backpackers will find this 30+ mile-long trek worth the effort especially during Autumn when the leaves have changed.